 If you're not familiar with moth flies, you can probably tell by their name that these flies have visual characteristics that make some people mistake them for moths.
 What you'll notice first is that moth flies are hairy, especially on the backs and around the edges of their wings.
 While all moths aren't furry-looking, there are enough hairy-looking moths to make you think that all insects with fur-like hairs are moths.
 Another moth-like characteristic they have is rounded wings.
-Once again, all moths don't have rounded wings, but there are many that do.
+Once again, all moths don't have rounded wings, but many do.
 If you see a small taupe-colored, furry-looking insect that is shaped like a heart, you're looking at a moth fly.
 If you have moth flies in your home, here are a few more things you should know about them.

 What's in a name?